hanakhan/python/README.md

-# Python Notebooks for Data Visualiation and Machine Learning Problems
+# Python Notebooks for Data Visualization and Machine Learning Problems

 Feel free to fork this repo and practice using python to explore and visualize data.